tteokgook1/seminar-2025-springboot-assignment-2/docs/api.md

     - timetable or course existence check (404)
     - prevent duplicate addition (409: DUPLICATE_COURSE)
     - prevent overlapping class times (409: TIME_CONFLICT)
+    - assert year and semester of timetable and course are same (409: DIFFERENT_SEMESTER)
 - status code:
     - 201: course added to timetable
     - 403: timetable with :id is not user's
     - 404: timetable or course not found
-    - 409: time conflict or duplicate course
+    - 409: time conflict, duplicate course or different semester
     - 500: server error
 - response body: `TimetableDetailsDTO`